 Lecture notes: Copies of lecture overheads and assignments will be posted in advance on Blackboard (https://blackboard.otago.ac.nz/).
-For recordings, go to the 'Tools' page (left-hand menu) and then 'Echo 360 Recordings'.
-Clicking on this link will redirect you to the ECON412 recordings.
+For recordings, go to 'Lecture recordings 2025' (left-hand menu) or the 'Tools' page and then 'EchoVideo Recordings'.
+Clicking on either of these links will redirect you to the ECON412 recordings.